 The Indian Film Festival of Cincinnati

-Cincinnati, June 15, 2019.
-The Indian Film Festival of Cincinnati (IFFC) - 'Engage Diversity Through Film" announces the its 3rd Annual Film Festival lineup of narrative and documentary features and short films, which will take place September 5th-14th, 2019.
-IFFC is the only Indian Film festival in Ohio and is organized by the India Cincinnati Sister City.
+The Indian Film Festival of Cincinnati (IFFC) 'Engage Diversity Through Film" - announces its Annual Film Festival lineup of narrative and documentary features and short films, to be showcased virtually this year , October 15-Nov 1, 2020.
+IFFC is the only Indian Film festival in Ohio and is a programing partner of The India Cincinnati Sister City.
 The festival is widely recognized as the premiere showcase for prestigious and groundbreaking Indian, as well as International cinema.
-Many of the films were made in the US.
+Many of the films are made in the US.

+The festival will announce their full line up on September 25th.
 Highlights from this year’s lineup include premiers of several international award-winning films.
-Ratee adds, “Masterful performances cover: gender values, bullying, sibling relationships, love, child abuse, LGBTQ, immigration and displacement, racism, aging, and human rights and challenged abilities.
+Ratee adds, “Masterful performances cover: human rights, challenged abilities, gender values, bullying, sibling relationships, love, LGBTQ, racism, aging, immigration and displacement.
 We will showcase several films produced and/or directed by women.
-Many of the directors and producers of our films will be attending the opening film The Sweet Requiem and are available to speak to the press.
-We invite you to come, and learn about the tremendous collection of films and the film makers who made them.
-Few of the films are in English and every one of them is subtitled."
+Many of the directors and producers of our films will be available for discussion on specific days on streaming media during the two weeks of the film festival.
+While a few of the films are in English, all films have subtitles in English."

 IFFC Mission: Net proceeds of ticket sales will provide need based scholarships for Cincinnati Public High School students to be part the Cincinnati Sister Cities Youth Ambassador Program (India).
 This program exposes students to the culture, history, diversity and economy of India through curricula and travel.
 Students are then paired with local corporate mentors and University students as a first step towards making University education their goal.

-Media Inquiries/Press Pass/Interviews please Contact: Ratee Apana, at 513 886 5817.
-For additional information on films, directors and producers, please visit website at: (www.iffcincy.com)
+For media inquiries/Press Pass/Interviews please contact: Ratee Apana, at 513 886 5817.
+For additional information on films, directors and producers, please visit website at

 Indian Film Festival of Cincinnati